 - Demand - Consumer demand grows and wanes for financial or social reasons.
 Gold also has a lot of uses in technology; new technology can see demand grow.
 If supply cannot meet demand the price goes up, if supply outstrips demand the price goes down.

 - Economic and Political Changes - As discussed below the economy has a big impact on gold's price, and politics affects the economy in sometimes subtle, sometimes obvious ways.

 Gold is a well-known asset, seen as a symbol of wealth dating back thousands of years.
 Its history as a valuable asset means that, unlike the vast majority of other financial assets, it is considered to have an intrinsic, tangible value.
 This means that investors are a lot more confident in the ability of precious metals, such as gold and silver, to protect their wealth.

 This is especially true in times of crisis or extreme instability.
 Political or economic uncertainty can have a hugely adverse impact on investors’ confidence, contributing to poor performance in certain areas of the economy like stocks or the housing market.
 In such an event, investors look to the one asset that they trust to protect their wealth from economic collapse - gold.

 Throughout history there have been plenty of events that have illustrated this.
-The 2008 financial crisis is the standout example – with gold jumping up to record levels of over £1,150 per troy ounce as investors feared complete global economic meltdown.
-Although the price fell back a bit over the next few years, recent events provide us with plenty of evidence that threats to our security (financial and otherwise) are often what makes the gold price increase.
+The 2008 financial crisis is the standout example, with gold jumping up to record levels of over £1,150 per troy ounce as investors feared complete global economic meltdown.
+Although the price fell back a bit over the next few years, recent events provide us with plenty of evidence that threats to our security - be they financial, medical, incidents of terrorism - are often what makes the gold price increase.

-Precious metals tend to thrive in such circumstances and in this latest instance it has certainly proved to be the case.
-Confidence in the strength of the British economy
+Precious metals historically thrive in such circumstances and in this latest instance it has certainly proved to be the case.

 What causes the gold price to go down?